ddyeakley/Gear-Samples/README.md

 # License

-This font is licensed under terms of the Apache 2 license unless otherwise explicitly licensed.
+The samples in this repo are licensed under terms of the Apache 2 license unless otherwise explicitly licensed.

 http://www.apache.org/licenses/LICENSE-2.0